Nuitka/Nuitka/README.rst

 Caching
 -------

-The C compiler when invoked with the same input files with take long time and much CPU to compile.
+The C compiler when invoked with the same input files will take a long time and much CPU to compile.
 Make sure you are having ``ccache`` installed and configured on non-Windows.
 It will make repeated compilations much faster, even if things are not yet not perfect, i.e. changes to the program can